Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Introduction

-Hartvigsen and Mardon~\cite{HM94} prove that if $G$ is planar, then there is a minimum cycle basis whose cycles are simple and nested in the drawing in the embedding.
-As such, one can represent a minimum cycle basis of a planar embedded graph as an edge-weighted tree, called the {\it MCB tree}, such that: \begin{itemize} \item the nodes of the tree correspond one-to-one with the faces of the planar embedded graph, and \item each edge in the tree corresponds to a cycle in the basis, namely the cycle that separates the faces in the components resulting from removing said edge from the tree. \end{itemize} Hartvigsen and Mardon also gave an $O(n^2 \log n)$-time algorithm for the problem that was later improved to $O(n^2)$ by Amaldi et.~al.~\cite{AIJKR09}.
+The best MCB algorithms for planar graphs use basic facts of planar embeddings.
+Hartvigsen and Mardon~\cite{HM94} prove that if $G$ is planar, then there is a minimum cycle basis whose cycles are simple and nested in the drawing in the embedding. ({\em Nesting} is defined formally in Section~\ref{sec:iso}.)
+As such, one can represent a minimum cycle basis of a planar embedded graph as an edge-weighted tree, called the {\it MCB tree}, such that: \begin{itemize} \item the nodes of the tree correspond one-to-one with the faces of the planar embedded graph, and \item each edge in the tree corresponds to a cycle in the basis, namely the cycle that separates the faces in the components resulting from removing this edge from the tree. \end{itemize} Hartvigsen and Mardon also gave an $O(n^2 \log n)$-time algorithm for the problem that was later improved to $O(n^2)$ by Amaldi et~al.~\cite{AIJKR09}.